Surgical Vet Tech

 Step One: Graduate from High School (Four Years)

 High school students who know they want to pursue a surgical vet tech career should take biology, chemistry, and communications classes to prepare for college-level courses in veterinary technician programs.
-If possible, students can seek an internship or part-time employment opportunities in their local communities to learn more about the profession and stand out on vet tech college applications.
+If possible, students can seek internship or part-time employment opportunities in their local communities to learn more about the profession and stand out on vet tech college applications.

 Step Two: Enroll in an AVMA-Accredited Vet Tech Program (Two to Four Years)